📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 Come in for a session

-Walk in any day from 8 AM to midnight at 7999 Dagget St A-12, San Diego.
-Honest flat-rate pricing — $50 for 30 minutes, $60 for 60 minutes — every visit.
+We are at 7999 Dagget St A-12 with hours 8 AM through midnight, every day.
+Honest flat-rate pricing — $50 for a half-hour visit, $70 for 60 minutes — every visit.

 Want a private room ready when you arrive?
 Send your arrival time on the bottom right →